 The museum there is definitely worth checking out!
 Overall, you really can’t go wrong with a visit to the Finger Lakes, whether you want to sip on wine, take a hike, or enjoy small-town New York!

 National Parks in the United States are some of the most amazing places to visit in the world.

 We may be a bit biased as Californians, but we’d say that Yosemite is the absolute best of all to visit.
-The natural beauty alone is more than mind-blowing even if you’ve already seen pictures of this place.
-The awe-inspiring sights at Yosemite National Park provide a backdrop to any kind of vacation one may choose.
+The natural beauty alone is more than mind-blowing, even if you’ve already seen pictures of this place.
+The awe-inspiring sights at Yosemite National Park provide a backdrop to any vacation one may choose.

 There are plenty of adventures to be had, such as epic hikes on Half Dome, as well as checking out several viewpoints like the famous Glacier Point, along with chasing some of the waterfalls that are dotted all around the park.
 Yosemite offers tremendous value to visitors on any budget.

-Getting around the park is easy and free with the buses that are provided there and the park entry is good for up to three days.
-There are a variety of options for accommodations ranging from renting a campsite and pitching your own tent to motels, bed, and breakfasts, or renting cabins.
+Getting around the park is easy and free with the buses provided there, and the park entry is good for up to three days.
+There are various options for accommodations ranging from renting a campsite and pitching your own tent to motels, bed, and breakfasts or renting cabins.

-However, park visitors have the option to also enjoy some luxury amidst the raw natural experiences by staying at a high-end hotel like Tenaya Lodge.
+However, park visitors can also enjoy some luxury amidst the raw natural experiences by staying at a high-end hotel-like Tenaya Lodge.
 The luxury accommodations there include a spa, steam and sauna rooms, as well as several pools.